brickcap/openresty_examples/mas/README.md

 ```

-To verfiy that the application only accepts client certificates that are signed by the CA we need ensure that all other certificates are rejected by the server.
+To verify that the application only accepts client certificates that are signed by the CA we need ensure that all other certificates are rejected by the server.
 This can be done by performing two simple tests:-

 1. That a self signed certificate is rejected by our server
 2. That a certificate in the crl (certificate revocation list) is also rejected by the server.